 As mentioned in my first blog post, I am continuing to work on my poor shopping habits and continue on my makeup minimalism journey.
 In 2017, my main focus was reducing the amount of clothing, accessories, makeup and skincare items that I brought into my home.
 Also, I worked at curating my current collection through decluttering, donating, or using up items (in the case of beauty or skincare purchases).
 My intention is to continue the makeup minimalism journey that I started in 2017.

-Beauty Minimalism: My 2017 No Buy
+My 2017 No Buy

 For 4.5 months, I refrained from making any frivolous beauty or apparel purchases.
-My only purchase between January and April was a pair of black high-heels, which were purchased after my only pair broke.
-The first month of my no-buy was difficult, but as time went on, I found myself struggling less.
+In fact, my only purchase between January and April was a pair of black high-heels.
+These were only purchased after my sole pair of black heels broke.

-Beauty Minimalism Goals
+Makeup Minimalism Goals

-While my collection is smaller than it was at the start of 2017, I am by no means happy with the volume of beauty products I’ve amassed, nor am I pleased with the money that I spent to collect these items.
-This year, my “achievable” goal is to declutter or use up 20% of my beauty stash (which amounts to approximately 40 products); however, my “reach” goal is to use up 90 products.
+While my collection is smaller than it was at the start of 2017, I am by no means happy with the volume of beauty products I’ve amassed.
+Also, I am displeased with the amount of money I spent to accumulate all these items.
+Therefore, I set additional beauty inventory goals.

-Why Start a Beauty Minimalism Journey?
+Why Should YOU Makeup Minimalism Journey?

-Final Thoughts on my Beauty Minimalism Journey
+Final Thoughts on my Makeup Minimalism Journey

 What is your shopping vice?
 What does your 2018 beauty collection look like?
 Please let me know in the comments below.